 Seeing how much mindfulness has benefitted me, I felt compelled to help others.
 I'd long since given up the idea of ever finding a career that spoke to me, something that moved me and inspired me and fulfilled me.
 And yet here it was.
 A drive to reach out to people and offer them the skills that drastically minimized my suffering and maximized my happiness.
 It became the only thing I'd ever wanted to do.

 More than twenty years of meditation experience gave me an excellent foundation.
-On top of that, I worked one-on-one for years with a meditation mentor who helped guide my own practice and prepare me to coach my own clients.
+On top of that, I worked one-on-one for years with a mindfulness mentor who helped guide my own practice and prepare me to coach my own clients.
 I also completed an intensive teacher training program through Unified Mindfulness, which really shaped my skills and honed the abilities I needed to be a successful coach.

 Today, I aim to make mindfulness as available as possible to anyone who needs it.
 Many people aren't yet aware of its benefits, or feel cut off from it due to finances, oppression, neglect, past trauma, or social standing.
 I don't feel like any of that should stand in the way, and I want to erase those imaginary boundaries.
 My primary goals are to advocate, educate, and facilitate.
 At the same time, I'm always deepening my own practice and continuing on my personal path to peace and awakening.